 Once you have captured an image of your machine it needs to be added to the ‘Operating System Images’ section of the ‘Software Library’ and then distributed to the desired distribution point.

 The next stage is to create your task sequence to deploy the operating system.
 Firstly, navigate to ‘Task Sequences’ under ‘Software Library’ and click ‘Create Task Sequence’.
 Give the sequence a name and choose a boot image.
 A x64 boot image is required as you are deploying a x64 windows image:

 On the next page choose your image you added to the ‘Operating System Images’ section and choose image 1-1.
 If you have more than one option, select the image part that contains the operating system.
 Make sure ‘Partition and format the target computer before installing the operating system’ is ticked.

-(Note: This is important as if you selected ‘All Image’ you will have problems later on.
-Please see this post for more information.)
+(Note: This is important as if you selected ‘All Image’ you will have problems later on)

 You can also specify the licencing information here too.
 The last option is if you want to set a password for the local administrator account or for it to be disabled and a random password generated:

 Next choose whether you would like the machine to join a work group or a domain when it is built.
 If you choose join a domain supply the necessary organisation unit it will be placed in and an admin account with permissions to do this:

 (Note: If a computer account has already been created in Active Directory for the machine when it is deployed, this OU will be ignored and that pre-existing computer account will be used.)